RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning

 Fig.~\ref{fig:plots} also shows that the standard deviation increases with time, implying that assemblies that require a greater number of actions result in lower success rates.
 Improving the integration between perception, planning and action execution is essential to improve the observed performance on the easy class of assemblies and to consistently complete the more complex assemblies in the medium and hard classes of RAMP.
-This can be done by improving the baseline method or by developing other more sophisticated methods.
-Furthermore, to attempt the medium and hard classes of RAMP the set of assembly actions used by the planner needs to be extended, e.g., to handle rotated beams, and all fine-resolution actions will need to be further enhanced to achieve a higher success rate.
+This can be done by improving the baseline method or by developing other sophisticated methods.
+Furthermore, to attempt the medium and hard classes of RAMP, the set of assembly actions used by the planner needs to be extended, e.g., to handle rotated beams, and all fine-resolution actions will need to be enhanced to achieve a higher success rate.